meitalbensinai/AlgoTrainingNoSol/3 - Algo/Algo - Common Ground/README.md

 Parts 2 - 8 take 1 day each.

-Part 9 takes 3 days.
+Parts 9-10 takes 3 days each.

+Most chapter have programming exercises to perform - the exercises files are in 'Programming Exercises'.